Why Doesn’t My Site Appear on Google?

 • Title Tags: This is the title of your pages or post, and the first piece of information Google collects to “read” it.

-• Meta Content: This is the brief snippet that appears on search engine results pages and further describes your page or post to search engines
+• Meta Content: This is the brief snippet that appears on search engine results pages and further describes your page to search engines

 • URL: The URL is the unique address for each page or post